akardapolov/dimension-db/README.md

   - **Raw** — extracting source data in tabular format to view detailed information on the entire array of collected data.
   - **BatchResultSet** — extracting source data in tabular format with row-by-row access to get only part of the rows from the result set in the DB.

 - **Loading metadata**.
-To work with external data sources, you need to perform queries to sources via JDBC, CSV files and Java table structures.
+To work with external data sources, you need to perform queries to sources via JDBC or Java table structures.
 To store information on tables and data types used for local storage and access to external data sources via JDBC, an API is used to load and view this information in a local Dimension DB metadata storage file.

 The APIs for writing data only work with the local Berkley DB key-value data storage.
 API methods for reading data can work with both local Berkley DB storage and external data sources via JDBC using automatic generation of SQL queries.